mauriciopazpp/module-best-seller/README.md

 ---
 ## Magento 2 Best Seller for Page Builder Slider

-This module adds a new option "Order By Best Seller" using the reports
+This module adds a new option "Order By Best Seller" using the magento reports